jalerotech/UmbrellaApiTool/README.md

-There are 2 scripts created here so far:
+There are 3 main scripts created here so far:

 1. CreateAuth.py:
    The purpose of this script is to generate the access token that's used as a Bearer token for subsequent requests towards the umbrella deployment.